BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Jerom A. Hines was born on November 8, 1921.
-He was an American operatic bass, who frequently performed from 1946 to 1987 at the Metropolitan Opera.
-Hines got a stentorian voice that made him a perfect choice for roles like Sarastro of Magic Flute, Mephistopheles of Faust, Ramfis of Aida, King Mark of Tristan und Isolde, and many more.
+He was an American operatic basses, who frequently performed from 1946 to 1987 at the Metropolitan Opera.
+Hines got a stentorian voice type that made him a perfect choice for roles like Sarastro of Magic Flute, Mephistopheles of Faust, Ramfis of Aida, King Mark of Tristan und Isolde, and many more.
 He was also an imposing figure on stage standing at 6’6″.

 Hines took Chemistry and Mathematics at the University of California.
 At the same time, he took vocal lessons likewise.
 Hines soon made his operatic debut in 1941 at the San Francisco Opera, taking the role of Monterone in Rigoletto.
 His manager suggested that he changed his name to Hines to avoid being a target of anti-German feelings.

 He further honed his singing skills under the guidance of Vladimir Rosing and Samuel Margolis.
 He soon made his European debut playing Nick Shadow at Edinburgh Festival.
 In 1958, he debuted at La Scala, taking George Frederic Handel’s Hercules’ role.

 Hines is considered as one of this generation’s greatest opera singers.
 Experts and fans revered him for the richness of his voice timbre and its flexibility.
 He was also well respected for his great attitude in researching the roles he played.

 Born in Dresden, East Germany, René Pape’s parents divorced when he was two years old.
 He then sometimes stayed with his grandmother, who opened him to music, his maternal grandfather, being an operetta tenor.